A Nanotechnology Symposium

 Palestine Academy for Science and Technology in collaboration with Professor Munir Nayfeh and with the support of Friedrich Naumann Foundation is organizing the symposium on

-“Toward establishing advanced materials and Nano-technology research in Palestine”
+“Towards establishing advanced materials and nano-technology research in Palestine”

 من أجل نقل وتوطين علوم المواد المتقدمة والنانوتكنولوجيا في فلسطين

 Nano technology and advanced materials are emerging as cornerstones for establishing knowledge-based industries.
 Nanotechnology has advantageous features for research, industry and commercialization.
 Advanced materials and nanotechnology have applications in energy conversion and storage and LED lighting, optoelectronics, biomedical, agricultural and food, environmental and mechanical and thermal applications, as well as commercialization issues.
 Fortunately, Nano-research is being undertaken by a number of scientists at different universities inside Palestine.
 Their activities focus on areas that are considered as high priority areas for the Palestinian society, such as renewable energy, environment, water and health.
 Moreover, students are directly involved in such activities, which adds another educational dimension.
 However, such activities are mostly isolated individual efforts, with no national agriculture compass.
 Moreover, researchers lack advanced services necessary to achieve their projects, such as advanced preparation and characterization equipment.
 Researchers tend to send their samples abroad in search for help, which could be costly and time consuming.
 The lack of such services is basically due to the relatively high cost of purchase, which would add to the burden on the shoulders of higher education institutes.
 The intended workshop will directly target such issues, and will come out with practical and feasible solutions to help Palestinian scientists undertake their research works in the maximal efficiency and minimal cost.